griffithlab/civic-docs/docs/getting_started.rst

      **Community Page**

-     The Community Page includes a leaderboard and a list of current curators, editors and admins using CIViC.
+     The Community Page includes a leaderboard and a list of current curators, editors, and admins using CIViC.

      - The Leaderboard can be used to identify other users that you may want to direct Mentions to when you have specific questions about actions in CIViC.
 Seeing your own username on the Leaderboard simply requires increasing your personal statistics shown on your User Profile page to become one of the top users in that category.
-     - Finding usernames, user roles and user profiles can be best accomplished through the User listing on the Community Page.
+     - Finding usernames, user roles, and user profiles can be best accomplished through the User listing on the Community Page.